Other Germ-Fighting Travel Tips

 Too many treats, not enough sleep, and being on the go can wear down children's immunity.
 This can make them more vulnerable to illness.
 These strategies can help kids stay healthy on the road:

 Whatever strategies you use to keep harmful bacteria at bay, try to keep germs and illness in perspective.
 It's not uncommon for healthy children, especially under age 5, to get several colds a year -- and usually not from strangers on the road.
-"Being exposed to people with illnesses is part of life," Starke says.
-"And we tend to get infections most often from the people we love."
+Most often infections come from the people we love.